• Skip to primary navigation

 • Add a square of dark chocolate to the chilli to help balance the flavours.

-• Cheat with the spices and buy a packet chilli con carne spice mix (I sometimes do this myself!).
+• Cheat with the spices and buy a packet chilli con carne spice mix.

 🍴 Serving suggestions

-Serve the mild chilli con carne with rice, tortilla chips, grated cheese, sour cream, and a side of air fryer sweet potato fries for a mexican feast.
-I always make sure there is a bottle of chilli sauce on the table too, for the adults who like to spice their chilli up a bit.
+Serve this mild chilli con carne with fluffy rice, crunchy tortilla chips, a sprinkle of grated cheese, a dollop of sour cream, and a side of air fryer sweet potato fries for a real Mexican-style feast.
+I always pop a bottle of chilli sauce on the table too, so adults can turn up the heat to their liking.

-Leftovers are great on jacket potatoes, or stirred though my cheesy pasta before baking it, to make a chilli cheesy pasta!
+Leftovers are just as versatile - try spooning them over jacket potatoes, or stir them through my cheesy pasta before baking to make a hearty chilli cheesy pasta.

 📖 Variations